 Sonoma County Bike Trails Rating: Easy Ride

-Grove of the Old Trees to Pomo Canyon Camp
+Occidental to the Grove of the Old Trees, Pomo Canyon Camp and the Russian River

 This ride takes you from a ridge top ancient redwood grove through the redwood forest down through the Willow Creek unit of the Sonoma Coast State Park.
 At the end near the Russian River is a campground and the trailhead for a wonderful hike to the Pacific Ocean at shell beach.